Bone density scan

 What preparations are needed before a bone density scan?

-It is recommended to wear comfortable clothing that is easy to put on and take off, and avoid metal accessories or jewelry to ensure scan accuracy.
-If you are taking calcium or calcium-based supplements (such as calcium tablets), follow your doctor's advice on whether to temporarily stop.
+It is recommended to wear comfortable clothing that is easy to remove and avoid metal accessories or jewelry to ensure scan accuracy.
+If taking calcium or calcium-based supplements (such as calcium tablets), follow medical advice on whether to suspend use.
 The procedure is non-invasive and painless, lasting about 10-15 minutes.
 Patients only need to lie flat and relax during the scan.

 Does an abnormal bone density scan result mean immediate treatment is necessary?

-If the scan shows low bone density, the doctor will assess the risk based on T-scores or Z-scores, combined with age, fracture history, and other factors, to determine if intervention is needed.
-Mild osteopenia may only require dietary and exercise adjustments, while severe cases may need medication or other treatments.
-It is advisable to discuss a personalized plan with your physician and avoid self-diagnosis.
+If the scan shows low bone density, the doctor will assess the risk based on T-score or Z-score, combined with age, fracture history, and other factors to determine if intervention is needed.
+Mild osteoporosis may only require diet and exercise adjustments, while severe cases might need medication or other treatments.
+Discuss personalized plans with your doctor to avoid self-diagnosis.

-Will the scan cause radiation damage to the body?
+Will the scan cause radiation harm to the body?

-The DEXA scan uses very low doses of radiation, about one-tenth of a standard chest X-ray, making it safe for most people.
-Pregnant women should inform medical staff in advance; the physician will evaluate whether to delay the scan or use alternative methods to ensure fetal safety.
+The radiation dose from DEXA is extremely low, about one-tenth of a standard chest X-ray, and is safe for most people.
+Pregnant women should inform medical staff in advance; the doctor will evaluate whether to postpone the scan or use alternative methods to protect the fetus.

-What nutrients should be emphasized in daily diet if the scan results are abnormal?
+What nutrients should be emphasized in daily diet after an abnormal bone density result?

-Individuals with abnormal results should increase calcium and vitamin D intake, such as low-fat dairy products, green leafy vegetables, and fish.
+Individuals with abnormal results should increase intake of calcium and vitamin D, such as low-fat dairy products, dark leafy greens, and fish.
 Avoid excessive caffeine and alcohol, as they may interfere with calcium absorption.
-If diet alone is insufficient, your doctor may recommend supplements under professional guidance.
+If diet alone is insufficient, doctors may recommend supplements under professional guidance.

 How often should bone density scans be repeated to monitor changes?

-The interval depends on individual risk levels: low-risk individuals typically every 2-3 years; high-risk patients (such as severe osteoporosis or on medication) are recommended to have scans annually.
-Your doctor will adjust the timing based on previous results and treatment response.
-Regular follow-up is essential to track progress.
+The interval depends on individual risk: low-risk individuals typically undergo every 2-3 years, while high-risk patients (such as those with severe osteoporosis or on medication) are advised to have annual scans.
+Doctors will adjust the schedule based on previous results and treatment response.
+Patients should follow up regularly to track progress.